-Deepfakes take the form of face reenactment (that is, where software manipulates an individual's facial features), face generation (where a new face is created which does not relate to a specific individual), face swapping (where one person's face is swapped with another), and speech synthesis (where voices are re-created).
+eepfakes take the form of face reenactment (where software manipulates an individual's facial features), face generation (where a new face is created that does not relate to a specific individual), face swapping (where one person's face is swapped with another's), and speech synthesis (where voices are re-created).
 Shallowfakes are similar, but they involve more basic editing techniques.

-How do these connect to the metaverse?
+How do deepfakes and shallowfakes relate to the metaverse?

 By their very nature, deepfakes and shallowfakes are a direct threat to the accuracy of information relating to any individual in the existing digital environment.
 However, the threat that they pose will only increase as our interactions with the metaverse increase, given that there will be more opportunities for the use of deepfake technology.
-While many deepfakes have been created as obvious parodies (such as a 2020 deepfake of Richard Nixon announcing the failure of the 1969 Moon landing, or the use of deepfakes of Queen Elizabeth II by a UK public service television network in their 2020 "Alternative Christmas Message"), their increasingly convincing nature means that this technology can be used for more troubling purposes.
+While many deepfakes have been created as obvious parodies (such as a 2020 deepfake of Richard Nixon announcing the failure of the 1969 Moon landing or the use of deepfakes of Queen Elizabeth II by a UK public service television network in their 2020 "Alternative Christmas Message"), their increasingly convincing nature means that this technology can be used for more troubling purposes.
+By way of example, in June 2022 it was reported that the mayors of several European capitals had been duped into taking part in video calls with a deepfake of the Mayor of Kyiv, Vitali Klitschko.